 While we’re excited for the new CoD, we’d probably suggest avoiding it on PC – as the performance for the last few games on the platform has been less than impressive.

-Call of Duty: Black Ops 4 gameplay rumours
+Call of Duty: Black Ops 4 gameplay news

 The gameplay in the next Call of Duty game probably won’t come as much of a shock.
-While there have been attempts at innovation over the years with wall running and jetpacks to help spice up the action, it’s almost certainly still going to centre around the good old run and gun FPS gameplay that CoD is known for.
+While there have been attempts at innovation over the years with wall running and jetpacks to help spice up the action, it still centres around the good old run and gun FPS gameplay that CoD is known for.

-Black Ops has always been a little more story intensive than the regular COD games, focusing more on the events and developments of characters themselves, rather than their place in a much wider conflict., though that may not be the case this year.
+Black Ops has always been a little more story intensive than the regular COD games, focusing more on the events and developments of characters themselves, rather than their place in a much wider conflict., though that isn't the case this year.
+Why?
+Treyarch has taken the decision to not include a single-player campaign, and has instead replaced it with a Battle Royale Mode to compliment the online multiplayer and zombies mode.

 Battle Royale Mode

-With the runaway success of Player Unknown’s Battlegrounds (PUBG), which was taken and refined upon by Epic Games with their Fortnite Battle Royale, it’s not a stretch to notice that the rest of the industry is catching on.
+With the runaway success of Player Unknown’s Battlegrounds (PUBG), which was taken and refined upon by Epic Games with their Fortnite Battle Royale, it’s not a surprise to find out that Call of Duty: Black Ops 4 will also feature a Battle Royale mode.
+Though rumours were swirling from March 2018, the game mode wasn't officially confirmed until the Call of Duty Black Ops 4 reveal event in May 2018.